SanityLinux/Base/README.md

 As we are using pkgsrc for installed packages, Pür Linux will be placing all installed packages inside the /usr/local directory, similar to FreeBSD. /bin, /sbin, /etc, /usr/bin, and /usr/sbin will only be used for Base utilities.
 As such, some scripts you download may require tweaking (We always suggest using the #!/usr/bin/env $shell shebang over hardcoded paths) to work on Pür Linux.

-Pür Linux will work GREAT on Linode!
-Since it's just a tarball, boot into Rescue Mode and untar to the disk you created in the Linode Manager.
-Feel free to use the Linode kernel, rather than the kernel on disk.

 ## FAQ